About the Lab

 Alexander Pines was born in 1945.
 He grew up in Rhodesia (now Zimbabwe) where his lifelong passion for science, music and chess was fostered.
 He then went to Israel to study mathematics and chemistry at the Hebrew University of Jerusalem, graduating with a B.Sc. in 1967.
 In 1968, Alex came to MIT, where he obtained his Ph.D. in chemical physics in 1972 and joined the Berkeley Faculty in the same year.
 He was promoted to Associate Professor in 1975 and to Professor in 1980.
 He is currently the Glenn T. Seaborg Professor of Chemistry at Berkeley, a Senior Scientist in the Materials Sciences Division of the Lawrence Berkeley National Laboratory and a Faculty Affiliate at QB3--the California Institute for Quantitative Biomedical Research.
 More »

 About Our People

-The Pines Lab is made up of a diverse group of graduate students from the UC Berkeley Department of Chemistry, Department of Physics, Department of Bioengineering, and Biophysics Graduate Group.
+The Pines Lab is made up of a diverse group of graduate students from the UC Berkeley Department of Chemistry, Department of Chemical Engineering, Department of Physics, Department of Bioengineering, and Biophysics Graduate Group.
 More »

 History of Innovation